Ask Jean: Do Face Oils Really Work?

 What many people mean by “work” is “make my skin peel.”
 Even I succumb to this very American, no pain, no gain definition of “work” when it comes to skin care; I was devoted to rip-your-face-off/acne-and-wrinkle-fighting prescription Tazorac, which made my skin dry, so I needed a flood of face oil to compensate.
-Another way to accomplish a similar exfoliating thing is with alpha and beta hydroxy acids, as in the famous goop by Juice Beauty Exfoliating Instant Facial ($125, goop), which gently but extremely thoroughly gets rid of every bit of grime, revealing the fresher skin beneath; there’s no doubt as to its “working.”
+Another way to accomplish a similar exfoliating thing is with the skin-polishing minerals like quartz, garnet, alumina, and silica in the new GOOPGLOW Microderm Instant Glow Exfoliator, which gently but extremely thoroughly gets rid of every bit of grime, revealing the fresher skin beneath—there’s no doubt as to its “working.”

-All face oils work; Vintner’s Daughter works overtime and then some ($185, goop).
+All face oils work; Vintner’s Daughter works overtime and then some.